How To Engage Your Band Fans With Video

 Standard t-shirt photographs, downloaded from your Merch provider site, just suck.
 They might be ok in the shop on your website, but when it comes to letting people know why not supplement your promo by going a bit further… put one of your t-shirts on and model it for your fans in a video!

-Don't just stand there.
+Don’t just stand there.
 Tell a story about your new designs.
-Make a tongue in cheek commercial for your merch, do something wearing your tee in lots of places.
-Something and interesting and different wins hands down over "plain and boring" and "seen it before" any day!
+Make a tongue-in-cheek commercial for your merch, or do something wearing your tee in lots of places.
+Something and interesting and different wins hands down over “plain and boring” and “seen it before” any day!

 These videos are ideal standard fan engagement videos.

 5) Interviews – Answering Questions From Your Fans

 This is nice and simple.
 Ask your fans to send you their questions and then answer those questions in an “interview” video.
 Yet again, It’s a great way to include your fans and helps to make them feel more important.
 Make sure to give credit to the author of any question by mentioning their name and thanking them for the question.
 This, in itself, might encourage them to share the interview video with their friends.

 These videos are great for regular fan engagement videos or for bonus items for your fan list.

 6) Engage Your Fans – Involve Them In Your Goals

 Maybe you are trying to raise money to record an album, or to set up a national tour using Kickstarter or another crowdfunding campaign.

 You may already be recording an album or EP, but what are your goals for that album or EP?
 Do you have a gigging goal?
 So many dates in so many places, in so many days?
 Perhaps you have a songwriting goal, to write so many songs in so many days?